 Preparing the test tube:

 Put approximately one gram or one-quarter teaspoon of malic acid powder into the test tube.
 Tip the test tube and slowly slide a half size magnesium rod down the side of the test tube.
 If the rod is narrow due to months of use, place the widest/ dullest side facing down, to reduce chance of test tube breakage.

 Finishing with the bottle:

 Once the test tube has been prepared you must act quickly so you don't waste too much of the hydrogen gas that is now escaping.
 Holding the bottle at approximately a 45 degree angle over the sink, tilt the stoppered test tube allowing it to gently slide all the way down along the bottle's inner wall.
 Place the open bottle next to the sink and fill the bottle up the rest of the way with water from the drinking glass.
 The water should have a convex surface.
 As you tightly screw on the cap there should be a slight overflow.
-Place the bottle into the freezer for thirty minutes.
+Place the bottle into the freezer until traces of ice are just starting to form.
+For my freezer I currently use 32 minutes.
 Definitely use a kitchen timer or a free online timer.
-Caution: Do not exceed thirty minutes in the freezer, or the bottle may become permanently damaged.
+Caution: Do not go much past thirty minutes in the freezer, or the bottle may become permanently damaged.